Substrate Particles and Properties

 • Number density: n_1 \approx 6.6 \times 10^{11} m^{-3}

-• These values are not free — they follow from three relations: c = \hbar/(m_1 \xi) (the Volovik quasiparticle speed, derived in Emergent Speed of Light), n_1 m_1 = \rho_{DM} (the substrate is dark matter), and close-packing of the coherence solitons (n_1 \xi^3 \approx 1).
+• These values are not free — they follow from three relations: c = \hbar/(m_1 \xi) (the Volovik quasiparticle speed, derived in Emergent Speed of Light), n_1 m_1 = \rho_{DM} (the substrate is dark matter), and close-packing of the perturbation envelope (n_1 \xi^3 \approx 1).

 • At CMB temperature, the thermal de Broglie wavelength \lambda_{dB} \sim 1.3 mm greatly exceeds the interparticle spacing d \sim 115\;\mum: dc1 forms a quantum degenerate condensate (BEC).
-Individual dc1 particles are delocalized across many coherence volumes.
+Individual dc1 particles are delocalized across many lattice cells.

-• dag (“dark silver”): the heavy particle that serves as the orbital center
+• dag (“dark silver”): the heavy, sparse particle that scaffolds the outer-scale lattice

-• Each dag nucleates an orbital system of entrained dc1, analogous to a massive nucleus surrounded by lighter particles.
-The dag mass and number density appear only subdominantly in the dark matter density relation (n_1 m_1 + n_d M_d \approx \rho_{DM}, with n_d M_d \ll n_1 m_1), so they are effectively unconstrained by the current system.
+• Dag does not sit at the center of particles.
+It provides the macroscopic pinning structure — sparse anchor points that stabilize the dc1 BEC vortex lattice at cosmological timescales.
+The dag mass and number density appear only subdominantly in the dark matter density relation (n_1 m_1 + n_d M_d \approx \rho_{DM}, with n_d M_d \ll n_1 m_1), and they appear in no particle physics constraint equation (C1–C9).

 The Three-Tier Hierarchy